Carvana Stock Posts Worst Day Ever as Outlook Darkens for Used Vehicle Market - NewsBreak

 Carvana, the ruined used car company, missed earnings estimates badly.
 The situation was among the most well-covered by the business media this earnings season.
 The news, however, is worse than it seems.
 Carvana may not survive as an independent public corporation.
 It is falling apart at a breathtaking speed.
 Morgan Stanley offered the most brutal […]

-Asia-Pacific Markets Rise as U.S. Awaits Midterm Election Results; China Inflation Data Ahead
+Asia-Pacific Markets Set to Rise as U.S. Awaits Midterm Election Results; China Inflation Data Ahead

 This is CNBC's live blog covering Asia-Pacific markets.
 Asia-Pacific stocks are set to rise as investors await the results of the United States midterm elections and a slew of economic data is expected, including China's inflation data.
-The Nikkei 225 in Japan and the Topix were marginally lower, while the...
+The Nikkei futures contract in Chicago was at 27,895 while its counterpart in...

 AMC Entertainment Reports Another Quarterly Loss Despite Higher Revenue